miccal/homebrew-miccal/README.md

 `git ls-remote https://github.com/mpv-player/mpv.git HEAD`

-and comparing the commit number with the output of `mpv --version`.
+and comparing the commit number with the output of

+`brew list m-mpv --version`

 ## Documentation